 - International markets are under-penetrated

-- Starbucks plans to triple the number of restaurants in China to 1,500 by 2015.
-Similarly, it plans to double the number of restaurants in South Korea to 700 by 2016.
-The company also opened its first restaurant in India in 2012 and plans to accelerate the expansion in the coming years.
+- Similarly, it plans to double the number of restaurants in South Korea to 700 by 2016.
+The company also plans to accelerate the expansion in India in the coming years.

 Back to Company Overview